VLSIDA/OpenRAM/CONTRIBUTING.md

 the unit tests.
 Unit tests should work in all technologies.
 We will run the tests on your contributions before they will be accepted.

+# Internally Development

+For internal development, follow all of the following steps EXCEPT do not fork your own copy.
+Instead, create a branch in our private repository and consult with me when you want to merge it into the dev branch.
+All unit tests should pass first.

 # Pull Request Process

 1. One time, create a GitHub account at http://github.com